Identification and Treatment of Mange: Sarcoptic (red) & Demodectic (demodecosis) mange

 1. Generalized Demodectic Mange

 Dogs with the generalized disease develop patches of hair loss on the head, legs, and trunk.
 These patches merge to form large areas of hair loss.
 The hair follicles become plugged with mites and skin scales.
-The skin breaks down to form sores, crusts.
+The skin breaks down to form sores and crusts.

 Comparison and treatment of mange